Misphe/Jeremy/README.md

-# Jeremy
+# Agent Jeremy

-Jeremy is a 2D game written in C++ and SDL library.
+Agent Jeremy is a 2D game written in C++ and SDL library.

-Jeremy ius also a name of the hero you control.
+Jeremy is name of the hero you control.

-##Controls:
+## Controls:
 * Arrows - moving
 * Space - shoot
 * p - pause
 * n - new game
 * esc - quit game
+* m - menu
+* enter - confirm choice

 ## Next steps
+* Make highscores list
+* make it prettier
-* `currently empty`
+*